nandakishorsranasubhe-git/nandakishorsranasubhe-git/README.md

 # Nanda Kishor S R

 **Migrating from old repository.
-This repo will be updated with the latest information as of September 23, 2024.**
+This repo will be updated with the latest information by September 23, 2024.**

 ---